 - Allow and encourage customers to leave product reviews

-- Allow and encourage returns to warehouse or physical stores
+- Authorize and encourage returns to warehouse or physical stores

 - Offer product exchanges when possible

-- Manage the issue of fraudulent returns delicately
+- Gently handle the issue of fraudulent returns

-Customers satisfied by a clear and convenient returns policy are more likely to return – and with their business.
+Customers who are happy with a clear and convenient return policy are more likely to come back - and their business.

 Interested in this topic?
 READ THIS BLOG—> Calls to action to get customers to spend